Let’s go Blues! Even a sea lion at the St. Louis Zoo is getting excited, video shows

 But sea life?
 It turns out they’re fans, too.

-Louie, the beloved mascot for the Blues, has a new friend at the Saint Louis Zoo — a spirited sea lion in the zoo’s Judy and Jerry Kent Family Sea Lion Sound.
+Louie, the beloved mascot for the Blues, has a new friend at the Saint Louis Zoo — a spirited sea lion named Dixi in the zoo’s Judy and Jerry Kent Family Sea Lion Sound.

-Video shows Louie leading the animal in a cheer for the Blues ahead of Game 3 of the Stanley Cup Finals.
+Video shows Louie leading her in a cheer for the Blues ahead of Game 3 of the Stanley Cup Finals.

 The Blues are currently tied with the Boston Bruins 1-1, with Game 3 scheduled for Saturday.